 If you take too much (overdose)

 Immediately telephone your doctor or the Australian Poisons Information Centre (telephone 13 11 26) or go to the Emergency department at the nearest hospital, if you think that you or anyone else may have taken too much of this medicine.
-Do this even if there are no signs of discomfort or poisoning.
+Do this even if there are no signs of disco

 If you take too much of this medicine, you may feel light-headed, have a fast heartbeat, feel dizzy or you may faint.

 While you are using this medicine